Megan Barry: Theft charges, plea bargain, and resignation

-On March 6, 2018, following weeks of news coverage and speculation regarding her future, Barry pleaded guilty to a Class C felony in Nashville criminal court as part of a plea bargain.
+On March 6, 2018, following weeks of news coverage and speculation regarding her future, Barry pleaded guilty to a Class C felony in Nashville criminal court as part of a plea bargain related to her extramarital affair with a security officer.
 Moments after her guilty plea, Barry resigned as mayor.
 Her successor was David Briley, who had served as vice mayor.

+2024 congressional campaign

+In December 2023, Barry announced that she would run in Tennessee's 7th congressional district against incumbent Republican Mark Green.
+In February 2024, Green announced that he would not run for reelection amid accusations of infidelity during his divorce proceedings, but changed his mind two weeks later after urging from President Donald Trump, ultimately winning the general election over Barry with approximately 60% of the votes.

 Personal life

-Barry is married to Bruce Barry, a professor at Vanderbilt University's Owen Graduate School of Management and a contributor to the Nashville Scene.
+Barry is married to Bruce Barry, a professor at Vanderbilt University's Owen Graduate School of Management and a contributor to the Tennessee Lookout.
 The couple had one son, Max.
-On July 30, 2017, the Mayor's office announced that her child had died of an apparent drug overdose in Denver, Colorado, at 22 years old.
+On July 30, 2017, she announced that Max had died of an apparent drug overdose in Denver, Colorado, at 22 years old.
+Barry is Catholic.

 Extramarital affair and felony charges

-On January 31, 2018, Barry admitted that she had conducted a two-year long extramarital affair with Nashville Police Sergeant Robert Forrest Jr., the married officer in charge of her security detail, which included extended business trips with just the two of them.
-Additionally, Forrest and Barry attended various events and activities which included late-night concerts and yoga classes, during which Forrest accrued hundreds of overtime hours.
-A subsequent report from the Metro Auditor showed that all but 13 overtime hours and all travel expenditures were independently verified as within Metro policies.
-Barry maintained that Forrest was not her direct subordinate, and said that she did not want to "muddy the #metoo movement."
+On January 31, 2018, Barry admitted that she had conducted a two-year long extramarital affair with Nashville Police Sergeant Robert Forrest Jr., the married officer in charge of her security detail.
+The affair included extended one-on-one business trips.
+Forrest and Barry attended various events and activities, including late-night concerts and yoga classes, during which Forrest accrued hundreds of overtime hours.
+Barry maintained that Forrest was not her direct subordinate, and said that she did not want to "muddy the #MeToo movement."

 Forrest, two weeks prior to Barry's announcement, filed for retirement from his post as supervisor of mayoral security effective on January 31, the same day Barry admitted to the affair, thus ending his 31-year career with the Nashville Police Department.
+On February 23, 2018, Forrest's wife of nearly 30 years, Penny, filed for divorce on grounds of "inappropriate marital conduct" soon after the extramarital affair came to light.

 In March 2018, Barry entered into a plea agreement that required her resignation.
-On February 23, 2018, Forrest's wife of nearly 30 years, Penny, filed for divorce on grounds of "inappropriate marital conduct" soon after the extramarital affair came to light.
 Forrest and Barry, both of whom had no criminal record prior to the affair, pleaded guilty to felony theft.
 As part of the plea deal, they were ordered to pay restitution ($11,000 for Barry and $45,000 for Forrest) to the city and complete three years of probation.
 Both Forrest and Barry can petition to have their convictions wiped off their record if they successfully complete their probation.
 As of August 2018, Barry and her husband remain married and have continued to attend events together.